lexe-app/lexe-public/SECURITY.md

 ### Denial-of-Service Protection via HTTPS queries and "Security Reports"

 Another attack vector that SGX does not prevent is **denial-of-service**.
-When a user's node queries the blockchain to sync to the latest chain tip or check for channel breaches, Raven could provide the node with block data corresponding to a false chain, or she could refuse to provide the data at all.
+When a user's node queries the blockchain to sync to the latest chain tip or check for channel breaches, Roger could provide the node with block data corresponding to a false chain, or she could refuse to provide the data at all.

 Thus, any block data coming from Lexe's Bitcoin full node must be considered untrusted.
 User nodes can still use this data to sync to the latest chain tip, validating the block headers along the way.